 - 2.1.
-President: A nomination shall be made for a new President at least three months prior to the end of the current President's term and, where practical, up to one year before.
+President: The term of the President shall be four years and is not eligible for reelection.
+A nomination shall be made for a new President at least three months prior to the end of the current President's term and, where practical, up to one year before.
 The new President shall assume the Presidency on the retirement of the incumbent President. - 2.2.
 Honorary Secretary and Honorary Treasurer: The Honorary Secretary and Honorary Treasurer shall retire each year but shall be eligible for re-election provided that the total period of service does not normally exceed five consecutive years.